 A retired event and volunteer coordinator, community organizer and administrative professional, Marc moved to West Marin in 2009 and was directed to KWMR by a friend as "the place where the community juice happens."

 Having desired to live in Inverness since his first adult visit in 1968, Marc set out to engage in community.
 Marc connected two of his several new volunteer activities - West Marin Review and KWMR - in the creation of his first radio program, The Place We Live.

 Initially featuring conversation with contributors to the Review - writers, poets, artists, photographers and editors - The Place We Live has expanded to feature local folk talking about their lives and stories, an ongoing series on local education and other neighborhood issues, and broader topics within and beyond West Marin.

-The Place We Live airs live on alternate Saturday mornings at 11:00.
-For more information or to see the full schedule and guest list, and to hear archived recordings of past episodes of The Place We Live, click here.
+The Place We Live is a one-hour show airing live on alternate Saturdays from 11am to noon.
+For more information including the schedule and recent archived recordings of past episodes, click here.

 Feel free to email Marc Matheson at firstname.lastname@example.org